 Agents involved: Snake Oil, Snake Oil Suppliers, and Snake Oil Traders

 Bots cover the web, posing as people and ad clicks (an example of Snake Oil), and according to the ANA study, cost digital advertisers $7.2b in 2016.
 Countless website and app owners (Snake Oil Suppliers) sell this bogus ad real estate.
 Media, marketing, and advertising agencies are often, effectively, ‘Snake Oil Traders.’
-They’re known for taking huge kickbacks from the channels that sell advertising space, negligent to your company’s benefit, which is footing the bill.
+They’re known for taking huge kickbacks from the channels that sell advertising space, negligent to your company’s benefit, while your company foots the bill.

-Kickbacks can start with dinner or expensive sports and concert tickets, and in the end the kickback offers can be as much as 25% of what your business will be spending on marketing.
+Kickbacks can start with dinner or expensive sports and concert tickets and in the end the kickback offers can total 25% of the committed budget.

 If it were an early-stage company, that would be the trip-up that derails it.
-There’s almost no climbing back from 12 months of time and money lost for a startup or early-stage business.
-Bad agencies are startup killers.
+There’s almost no climbing back from 12 months of time and money lost for a start-up or early-stage business.
+Bad brand and media agencies are start-up killers.

 "We shut it down."

-Here are 10 standalone ways to sniff out a problem before it’s too late—without needing private investigators—and rethink possible growth for your business.
+Here are 10 standalone ways to sniff out a problem before it’s too late—without needing private investigators—and rethink your business's potential growth.

 1. For fairness: There’s honest marketers who just aren’t ready to deliver results.